Address:

 Expect to pay about $1.00 to 1.50 per minute for a collect call.
 Compared to the cost of a call going through the inmate phone service that the jail contracts with, ‘collect calls’ can be five to ten times more expensive.

-If you are having difficulties receiving collect calls from the Linn County Jail contact your own phone service.
-Keep in mind that your land line service provider is not the same as your sell service provider.
+If you are having difficulties receiving collect calls from the Linn County Jail contact your own personal phone service.
+Keep in mind that your land line service provider is not the same as your cell phone service provider.

 In general, most of these companies are honest and trustworthy.
 The complete list can be found by scrolling down this page further.